ghoomfrog/silili/README.md

 You can use *wili* (will/wanted) with *anta* for requests and commands.

-*wili ju anta siwi!* — It's wanted that you're seen! — Be seen!
+*wili ju anta siwi!* — Will of you seen! — Be seen!

 Or if the context is clear (for example, when the thing you want didn't happen yet), just say what you want: